dotkernel/dot-maker/docs/book/v1/component/collection.md

 ./vendor/bin/dot-maker collection
 ```

-The command must identify in which module you want to create the new collection.
+`dot-maker` needs to determine in which module you want to create the new Collection.
 To determine this, it will prompt you to enter the name of an existing module:

 > Existing module name:

-If you input a module name which does not exist (like, "NonExistentModule"), the command throws an error:
+If you input a module name which does not exist (like, "NonExistentModule"), an error will be thrown:

 > Module "NonExistentModule" not found